owainevans/summer_birds/writeup/notes.md

 ### Overview
 We used one inference strategy for Reconstruction and Prediction and a different one for Parameter Inference.
 In terms of Venture inference, the important distinction between these problems is whether we have to do inference on the Betas.
 Since all latents probabilistically depend on the Betas, computing likelihoods for the Betas requires computing a large constant for the first day which then grows linearly in the number of days.
-In Reconstruction and Prediction, we avoid any inference on the hypers and just assume the ground-truth Betas as part of the model (TODO: questionable).
+In Reconstruction and Prediction, we avoid any inference on the hypers and just assume the ground-truth Betas as part of the model.

 ### Reconstruction
 For the reconstruction task we implement a filtering inference program (FIXME add cite russell and norvig) on the latents (i.e. count of birds moving from `i` to `j` on a given day).
 On day `d`, we observe each count for that day via the function `observe_birds` above.
 We then run MH only on the latents for `d` (holding fixed the values of latents for all previous days).
 We implement filtering by annotating the Venture program with `scope_include`.
 The variable for latent which corresponds to the expression `(bird_movements_loc y t i j)` in the code above, is included in a scope named `d` for the number of the day.